The QUIC Fix for Optimal Video Streaming: A Primer on Streaming

-The H.264 codec defines three types of \term{slices}: \term{I-}, \term{P-}, and \term{B-slices}~\cite{Juurlink-SpringerBriefs2012}.
-We slightly deviate, however, from the H.264 specification in that we do not use the term \term{slice} explicitly.
-Each frame, in our terminology, consists of only one (\term{I-}, \term{P-}, or \term{B-}) slice; an {\iframe}, for instance, refers to a frame consisting of only H.264 \term{I-slices}.
 To help video players \stress{instantly} start playback upon receiving a chunk (or after buffering enough chunks), each chunk needs to start with an {\iframe}.
 Since {\iframe}s are \stress{independent} frames, they can be rendered instantaneously.
 This lack of dependence on other frames results in the {\iframe}s being significantly large in size, and, hence, they should be used sparingly to keep the size of the video file small.
 To seamlessly switch between the different quality levels, we need, however, an {\iframe} at the start of each chunk.
 In contrast, {\pframe} depends on one or more previous frames, which can be of any type, and {\bframe}s depend on both previous as well as following frames.
 These inter-dependencies confirm a simple observation: {\iframe}s~are essential and, therefore, should be well protected against loss while \stress{P-} and {\bframe}s are less essential~\cite{Feamster-PV2002, Albanese-TOIT1996, Shimamura-SPIE1988, Yang-TOMM2005}.